Attleboro area police warn of vaccine scam

 “As a reminder, credit card information should never be given out to any ‘salesperson’ over the phone,” police said in a statement warning residents of the scam.

-“There are very few legitimate companies that do phone sales these days,” the police department said.
+“There are very few legitimate companies that do phone sales these days,” the department said.

-The post on the police department’s Facebook page has been shared 67 times as of Monday, including by many other police departments.
+The post on the police department’s Facebook page had been shared 67 times as of Monday, including by many other police departments.

 (0) comments